 Non-radiographic spondyloarthritis (nr-axSpA) is an inflammatory arthritis that mainly affects the joints of the spine.
 Morning stiffness and back pain are the usual symptoms of nr-axSpA.
-Nonsteroidal anti-inflammatory drugs, exercise, and the biologic Cimzia are treatments for nr-axSpA.
+Nonsteroidal anti-inflammatory drugs, exercise, and biologics are treatments for nr-axSpA.
 Read more: Non-Radiographic Axial Spondyloarthritis (nr-axSpA) Article

 Multimedia: Slideshows, Images & Quizzes